rahulshah100/ChatRoomSystem/README.md

 Technologies used: Php, Javascript, JQuery.
 Other Utility: Bootstrap, Html, Css, mysql db.

 Steps to replicate the project: <li>Install XAMPP.</li><li>In htdocs, create a folder called loginsystem.
 Clone this repo directly inside.</li> <li>Turn on Apache and MSQL in XAMPP.
-Open a browser and go to localhost/phpmyadmin.</li> <li>Replicate users database and its tables as shown in ReplicateDb folder of this Repo.</li> <li>Now in a new Tab and goto localhost/loginsystem/login.php</li> And you are all set to surf the site!
+Open a browser and go to localhost/phpmyadmin.</li> <li>Replicate users database and its tables as shown in ReplicateDb folder of this Repo.</li> <li>Now in a new Tab search for localhost/loginsystem/login.php</li> And you are all set to surf the site!

 ## Screenshots